Connecting Your ACH: What Dwolla Needs to Verify Your Investor Account

 - Federal Employment Authorization Card

-🏢 For Business Investors
+🏢 For Business Investor Accounts

 - IRS EIN Letter (SS-4 Confirmation)